Why you need a wideangle prime lens for landscapes and travel - Amateur Photographer

 ‘I used to use zooms a lot,’ he recalls.
 ‘Mostly the 16-35mm, the 24-70mm and the 70-200mm.
 But I found myself being quite lazy in my compositions.
 Instead of getting in close to the action, I was zooming in from the sidelines.
 I tried for a while to discipline myself to just use the ends of the zoom range, but I soon slipped back into old habits.’

 Ed switched from Canon to Sony four years ago, and swapped his zooms for ZEISS Batis prime lenses.
 ‘I’ve got the 18mm, the 25mm, the 85mm and the 135mm,’ he explains.
 ‘But the lens that I use the most is the 25mm Batis – it is my standard lens.
 Obviously it goes without saying that the image quality of primes is noticeably superior to zooms.
-And smaller – my zooms were very big.
+And they’re smaller – my zooms were very big.
 But primes also made me start thinking about photography in a different way.
 It simplified my compositions, and made me think more about what I was doing, and I feel my images came out stronger as a result.’

 Why wideangles?